AdamCSHU/Inventory-management-system-group-42/readme.md

-Code written and worked on by Tom Drew, Jack Merritt, Adam Campbell and Matt Turner.
+Code written and worked on by Jack Merritt and Adam Campbell.
+I have comitted all changes due to issues on Jack's end.